fredericorecsky/fredericorecsky.github.io/index.md

 You can find more about me on [my personal blog](https://frederico.me) , my [resume](resume.html)

+### Why notes and not a blog

+The actual format of blogs is not that good to work as a catalog of information.
+I don't think that of most of cases date are not relevant, but version is.

 ### List of notes:

-Here is the list of my notes, more or less by topic:
+Here is the list of my notes, more or less by topic, some of them are not finished or just a command to rememeber later.